Memphis VA Medical Center

 Director statement regarding reporting for duty:

-To reduce the impact of the COVID-19 and other illnesses, Memphis VAMC is asking patients, staff and visitors to help slow the spread of infection.
+To reduce the impact of the Coronavirus (COVID-19) and other illnesses, Memphis VAMC is asking patients, staff and visitors to help slow the spread of infection by wearing a face covering and staying at least 6 feet from other people who are not from your household in both indoor and outdoor spaces.
 All Memphis VA Medical Center clinics and operations are operating normally EXCEPT for the updated visitor, patient and staff restrictions/guidelines below.

 Restriction of Visitor Access to the Medical Center